apache/sedona/docs/tutorial/sql.md

 SedonaPyDeck exposes APIs to create interactive map visualizations using [pydeck](https://pydeck.gl/index.html#) based on [deck.gl](https://deck.gl/)

 !!!Note
-	To use SedonaPyDeck, GeoPandas and PyDeck must be installed.
-We recommend the following installation commands:
+	To use SedonaPyDeck, install sedona with the `pydeck-map` extra:
 	```
-	pip install 'pandas<=1.3.5'
-	pip install 'geopandas<=0.10.2'
-	pip install pydeck==0.8.0
+	pip install sedona[pydeck-map]
 	```

 The following tutorial showcases the various maps that can be created using SedonaPyDeck, the datasets used to create these maps are publicly available.